WillemRaes/CloudEdgeFog/docs/source/projectrepos.rst

   :alt: Alternative text

-The repository containg this demo can be found `here  <https://github.com/WillemRaes/AISIBOCOseminar2>`_ .
+The repository containg this demo can be found in the `seminar 2 <https://github.com/WillemRaes/AISIBOCOseminar2>`_ repository.

 Seminar 3: Image segmentation and model optimization
 ---------------------------------------------------------------------------------